Overview of Hip Replacement Surgery

 Why Is Hip Replacement Surgery Needed?

-Preparing for surgery
+Preparing for Surgery

 Preparing for Hip Replacement Surgery

 - Arrange for transportation for your procedure and follow-up visits with the surgeon.

 What To Expect During Hip Replacement Surgery